Coronavirus latest: Iran reports new surge in cases | DW | 13.03.2020

 09:05 The coronavirus is causing disruptions to supply changes around the world.
 DW spoke the CEO of Otto International about the pandemic's effects.

-08:55 Iranian health officials have confirmed over 1,000 new COVID-19 cases in the past 24 hours.
+08:55 Iranian health officials have confirmed over 1,000 new COVID-19 cases in the past 24 hours, Reuters reported.
 Iran has the highest coronavirus infection rate in the Middle East.

 08:29 With the elderly among the people most vulnerable to the virus, Bavarian officials said visits to care facilities for seniors would be "massively" reduced.